 Toronto lies at the heart of a vibrant technology and manufacturing corridor that runs through southern Ontario from Ottawa to Windsor.
 In addition to the financial services sector, the region is home to Canada’s information technology industry, life sciences sector, automotive industry and many of the country’s leading academic institutions and research centres.

 The Toronto region is where you will find North America’s largest combined life science and biomedical/biotechnology cluster.
 Companies include the Canadian head offices for global pharmaceutical companies including GlaxoSmithKline, Sanofi and Roche, as well as world-leading research centres such as the Ontario Institute for Cancer Research and the Toronto Hospital for Sick Children.

 Toronto’s cost advantage.

 A number of factors contribute to this advantage.
 Employee healthcare costs for a typical firm here are about one-third the U.S. average.
-Corporate income tax rates (federal and provincial combined) are lower than in most U.S. states and roughly 13 per cent below the U.S. average.
+Corporate income tax rates (federal and provincial combined) are lower than in most U.S. states.

 Competitive Business Costs Financial Services OperationsOverall Business Costs Index (U.S. average = 100)